 Despite the proven success of the ketogenic diet for treating epilepsy, the eating strategy was pushed into the sidelines as anticonvulsant drugs were developed and became mainstream in the following decades.
 As the diet became less popular, fewer dieticians were trained in its use.
 This led many people to implement it incorrectly, consequently leading to bad results and spreading the rumor that it wasn’t effective.
-In a matter of decades, the ketogenic diet was reduced to a footnote of history.
+In a matter of decades, the keto diet was reduced to a footnote of history.

 Returning to Mainstream Attention

 By the 1990s, the ketogenic diet was all but forgotten, and those who studied it relegated it to the realm of historical curiosity, rather than medical fact.

 So what changed?
 The tv show Dateline deserves much of the credit for reintroducing Americans to the ketogenic diet.
 An October 1994 episode reported on the case of Charlie, a two-year-old with severe epilepsy whose seizures were out of control until he started the keto diet.
 When Charlie sought treatment at John Hopkins, fewer than ten children were being administered the ketogenic diet each year.

 Viewers watched how the ketogenic diet diminished Charlie’s seizures, and the show triggered an explosion of scientific interest in it.
 The eating strategy attracted so much attention that the child’s father directed the film “First Do No Harm” in 1997 about their experience with the diet, which starred Meryl Streep and aired on national TV.